IdentityToday/api-endpoint/README.md

 ## Generate Screening Report

-This API endpoint sends an HTTP GET request to retrieve a screening report for a specific association.
+This API endpoint sends an HTTPS GET request to retrieve a screening report for a specific association.
 The request should include the associationId as a query parameter in the URL.
 Upon successful execution, the API returns a JSON response with a downloadURL field that contains the URL for downloading the screening report.
 The screening report URL will only be returned if the association status is not `Potential Match`.

 ### Request